-Nvidia RTX 3090 GPU does have SLI support, but only in a way we just mentioned.
-Either way, we don’t think this should be an issue because GPUs nowadays have enough power to run latest games without the need for another card.
+Nvidia RTX 3090 GPU does have SLI support, but only in the way we just mentioned.
+Either way, we don’t think this should be an issue because GPUs nowadays have enough power to run the latest games without the need for another card.
 And even if the card you have is on the lower end, most of the time the financial factor is minimal as getting a better GPU is better in the long run than getting the same cheaper card for the SLI setup.

 The design of the new RTX 3000 series has caused some interesting discussions on the internet from the moment it leaked.
 Now that the designs have been revealed, the leaks proved to be true.

 All Founders Edition cards feature dual fans but the fans on Nvidia’s GeForce RTX 3090 and GeForce RTX 3080 cards feature independent push and pull configurations.
 So the fans are positioned on opposite sides of the heat sink.

 Here’s an image of how it works:

 Of course, third-party cards feature a more conventional two-fan or three-fan design.
 The image below shows Gainward’s RTX 3090 graphics card, which features a traditional three-fan design.